gitenter/gitenter/capsid/doc/rest-notes.md

 + Client
 	+ Assumptions based on a specific server implementation, rather than just the media type standard

+#### Existing Design Standards

+Benifits of using them:

++ Save time
++ Use the preexisting base of client programs and server-side tools

+List of existing design standards:

++ Collection+JSON
+    + Use case:
+        + Problem is collection based
+        + No existing domain-specific standard for the problem domain
++ AtomPub: Atom Publishing Protocol (RFC 5023)
+    + Out of date
++ OData

 ### Resource Naming Rule

 + Uniform interface